Last updated on : 12 Jul, 2025

 Teenagers aged 14 to 18 years | 25.2–30.8 grams |

-However, most people manage to consume far less than these recommended amounts.
+However, most people consume far less than these recommended amounts.
 To meet your daily fibre needs and maintain good health, it is crucial to include a variety of fibre-rich foods in your diet.

-A key component of a healthy diet is dietary fibre.
-It aids in digestion, helps control blood sugar levels, and can even reduce the risk of heart disease.
 Let’s explore some of the high fibre foods you can add to your diet.

 Whole grains are an excellent source of fibre because they contain all parts of the grain — the bran, germ, and endosperm.